oxguy3/winstons-world/README.md

 * **collides**: If enabled, this tile will function as a platform/wall.
 If disabled, the player will pass through this tile (it will basically become background decoration).
 * **ice**: If enabled, this tile will turn on ice physics and thus be very slippery to walk on.
 * **kill**: If enabled, the player will instantly die if they touch this tile.

+There will likely be many more custom properties added as game development progresses.

+Do not use Tiled's collision editor, as it will have no effect.
+If you have a tile that does not fill the entire tile space and thus needs custom collision, it will have to be programmed in manually (the physics engine only supports hitboxes that are rectangles or circles, so try to avoid making tiles that could not be easily approximated with those shapes).

 To add new tiles, you will need to create a new 32x32 sprite for them and then add it to the spritesheet.
 I have not yet finished building the system for regenerating the spritesheet, so stay tuned...